Josiane Soloniaina

-Josiane Patricia Soloniaina (born 25 April 1978 in Itasy) is a female wrestler who represented Madagascar at the 2012 Summer Olympics.
-She is one of three sports-people on the team to qualify for the Olympics rather than win a wild-card spot.
+Josiane Patricia Soloniaina (born 25 April 1978 in Itasy) is a female wrestler who represented Madagascar at the 2012 Summer Olympics in the women's freestyle 72 kg event.
+She is one of three athletes on the team to qualify for the Olympics rather than win a wild-card spot.

+Soloniaina also competed at the 2002 World Wrestling Championships in the women's freestyle 55 kg event.